 Liquidity refers to how quickly and easily you can convert your investment into cash.

-Real estate is generally considered illiquid, because of how long it can take to sell property.
+Real estate is generally considered illiquid, because of how long it can take to sell a property.
 You need to find a buyer, go through negotiations, and then the process of conveyancing to officially transfer ownership.
-The sale process can take weeks or even months to complete, which limits your ability to access funds quickly.
+The sale process can take weeks or even months to complete, which limits how quickly you can acess your money.

-On the other hand, the share market offers high liquidity.
-Stocks can be bought and sold on stock exchanges, providing investors with the ability to convert their investments into cash relatively quickly.
-With online trading platforms, you can execute trades within seconds, allowing you access to your funds whenever you need.
+The share market offers high liquidity.
+Stocks can be bought and sold on stock exchanges, giving investors the ability to convert their investments into cash relatively quickly.
+With online trading platforms, you can execute trades within seconds, allowing you access to your funds within a couple of days at most.

 Volatility

-In property investment, volatility tends to be relatively lower compared to the share market.
-Property values typically experience more stable, long-term growth trends with less frequent and significant price fluctuations.
-Real estate markets can be influenced by factors like local supply and demand dynamics, economic conditions, and government policies, but generally exhibit more consistent growth.
+Property tends to be less volatile compared with the share market.
+Property prices typically experience more stable, long-term growth with less frequent and significant price fluctuations.
+Real estate markets can be influenced by factors like local supply and demand dynamics, economic conditions, and government policies, but generally don't go up and down as much as the stock market.

-The share market meanwhile is almost inherently volatile.
-Market sentiment, economic indicators, geopolitical events and company specific news can all cause sudden and substantial movements, upwards or downwards, to share prices.
+Shares on the other hand are inherently volatile.
+Market sentiment, economic indicators, geopolitical events and company-specific news can all cause sudden and substantial movements, upwards or downwards, to share prices.
 This can mean more opportunities for investors, but also more risk.

 Leverage